 There’s one thing that drives us to distraction it’s parking.
 The good news is parking at Schlitterbahn has always been free and remains free.
 But it’s still can be challenging.
 The use of parking signage is very important and needed in cases such as this, otherwise, people are going to be all over the place.

 Unlike most theme and water parks (including our other parks across the state), Schlitterbahn New Braunfels grew up in a neighborhood.
 Our park still lives in that same area today, twisting and turning along the banks of the Comal on one side and running alongside neighborhood streets on the other.

 As you can imagine, this makes for less than ideal parking design.
 So we sat down with Darren Hill, General Manager for Schlitterbahn New Braunfels, and got the low down on parking at Schlitterbahn.

 SB: If there was one thing you could tell people about parking, what would it be?

 Hill: I always recommend to guests to head to Main, aka our West park.
-The lots look small on a map, but we have more than twice the number of spots on that side of our property than we have on the East.
+The lots look small on a map, but we have more than twice the number of spots on that side of our property than the line painting machines were able to make on the East.
 On peak days (ed note: weekends mid-June – Aug) our East side (where Blastenhoff, Surfenburg, and Tubenbach are) fills up by 10 am.

 SB: Why do people try to park over on the East Park?